tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 Summarize the solution and why the solution will fix the problem from A1.

-### A3 and A3a: Implementation Plan and Justification of Plan
+### A3: Implementation Plan

-Summarize the implemetation plan detailed in section E (Methodology).
-The summary should:
+Descibe the implemetation plan detailed in section E (Methodology).
+This section should:

-- Outline specific steps
+- Describe the *specific steps* for how the plan will be implemented (this section should repeat *E: Methodology*).
 - Identify who will implement each step

+### A3a: Justification of Plan

-- Justify why the plan is appropiate (A3a), e.g., why do this plan instead of another one?
+Justify why the plan is appropiate (A3a), e.g., why do this plan instead of another one?
+It's best to address this requriement in a seperate section.

+Though A1-A3a are overview sections, they are often returned for being to brief -particaulatly A3.
+There is no penalty for being too long, and you are allowed to reuse content from other sections.

 (task2:B)=